 - Vitamin D – regulates cellular processes in the hair follicle; deficiency is associated with alopecia.
 (3*)

-- Iron – essential for oxygen delivery to hair tissue; deficiency causes impaired growth.
+- Iron – essential for supplying oxygen to the hair tissue; deficiency causes stunted growth.
 (4*)

-- Zinc – essential for cell regeneration and a balanced scalp microbiota.
+- Zinc – key for cell regeneration and balanced scalp microbiota.
 (5*)

-- Vitamin B12 – participates in the synthesis of red blood cells that nourish the follicles.
+- Vitamin B12 – participates in the synthesis of red blood cells that feed the follicles.
 (6*)

 - Vitamin C – stimulates collagen formation and protects against oxidative stress.
 (7*)